Glenognatha argyrostilba

 Glenognatha argyrostilba is a species of spider in the family Tetragnathidae.

 Distribution

 Glenognatha argyrostilba is found across Africa and has been introduced to the Caribbean, Ecuador, Galápagos Islands, Brazil, Saint Helena, and Seychelles.
-In Africa, it is recorded from Egypt, Niger, Ivory Coast, Nigeria, Cameroon, Ethiopia, Democratic Republic of the Congo, and South Africa.
+In Africa, it is recorded in many countries from Egypt, Niger, Ivory Coast, Nigeria, Cameroon, Ethiopia, Democratic Republic of the Congo, and South Africa.

 In South Africa, the species is known from KwaZulu-Natal and Limpopo, specifically from Ndumo Game Reserve and Luvhondo Nature Reserve.

 Habitat and ecology

 The species usually builds webs in vegetation adjacent to streams about 25 cm to 2 m above ground level, although some individuals were found far from running water in low vegetation.
 The web is almost horizontal with a closed hub and few sticky spiral turns and radii.
 The web frame is rectangular or triangular.

 In South Africa, the species has been sampled from the Savanna biome at an altitude of 140 m.